 Can I do a clinical rotation while on scholarship?

 Clinical rotations are not permitted during the classroom semesters.

 Will there be any group CTSA scholar meetings throughout the year?

 Yes.
 Throughout the scholarship year, CTSA scholars will periodically meet as a group to discuss their research and educational experiences.
 These meetings will be facilitated by Dr. Edelman.
 Scholars will also meet individually with Dr. Edelman to discuss their progress.

 Who can I contact if I have questions about the scholarship?

 You may contact Stephanie Molner, CTSA Education Administrator or one of the Program Directors: David Edelman, Giny Fouda, or Kevin Thomas.

-I want to pursue the Master of Health Sciences in Clinical Research (MHSc).
 Do I need to apply to the Duke Clinical Research Training Program (CRTP) now?